-Having a prevention strategy when dealing with cluster migraine symptoms is important, mostly because only treating the symptoms with medications can seem hopeless.
+Having a prevention strategy when dealing with cluster migraine symptoms is important.
+With 10 out of 10 pain you need a plan!
 Your strategy may include some these things I have listed below.

 They occur in clusters, thus the name.
 Clusters meaning a cyclic pattern.

-The good news is that these cluster headaches are not life-threatening and treatment does seem to make the attacks shorter and less severe.
+The good news is that these cluster headaches are not life-threatening and there is current treatment (in most cases) to make the attacks shorter and less severe.
 Effective medication is available for cluster migraine symptoms.

 The bad news is that these headaches usually wake you in the middle of the night with really severe pain in, above, below or around one eye, along your temple or on one side of your head.